canonical/charm-relation-interfaces/interfaces/tracing/v2/README.md

 ## Direction

 Tracing is done in a push-based fashion.
-The receiving endpoint of the tracing backend, also referred to as an ingester, can support a number of different protocols, such as [otlp-grpc](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlpgrpc) and [otlp-http](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp).
+The receiving endpoint of the tracing backend, also referred to as a _receiver_, can support a number of different protocols, such as [otlp-grpc](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlpgrpc) and [otlp-http](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp).
-The requirer initializes the interface by publishing a list of ingester protocols it intends to use to send traces to the provider.
+The requirer initializes the interface by publishing a list of receiver protocols it intends to use to send traces to the provider.
 The provider replies with, for each requested interface, an endpoint at which the server is ready to accept that protocol.
 If the provider does not support a requested interface, it will omit that from the response.
-This entails that if no requested protocol is supported, the reply may contain no protocol-specific ingestion ports (it will still contain the API url).
+This entails that if no requested protocol is supported, the reply may contain no protocol-specific receiver ports (it will still contain the API url).

 The directionality of the relation flows from the observer, Tempo(-compliant) backend, to the observed: the application producing the traces.